Cynthia Ebinger

 Cynthia Ebinger is an American geoscientist at Tulane University known for her research on continental rifts and the movement of continental plate boundaries.

 Education

 Ebinger's undergraduate degree is from Duke University (1982).
 She has an S.M. from Massachusetts Institute of Technology (1986) and a Ph.D. from the Woods Hole Oceanographic Institution (1988).

 Career

 Ebinger did postdoctoral training at the National Aeronautics and Space Agency's (NASA) Goddard Space Flight Center and was a NATO postdoctoral fellow at Leeds University (1990–1991).
 She was a professor at the University of London (2004–2006) and a lecturer at the University of Leeds (1991–1998).
 In 2006, she moved to the University of Rochester, where she was a full professor.
 In 2017, she moved to Tulane University, when she was named the first Marshall-Heape Chair in 2017.

 Ebinger was editor-in-chief of the journal Basin Research from 2015 to 2019.
+She also serves as science analyst with the Office of Environmental Quality.